 Finally, these tips are not rigid rules.
 I try my best to follow them, but there are always exceptions.
 By designing options, you add value to your logo design process.
 The main idea is that options are not bad; by creating options, you are boosting your creative problem-solving skills while involving your client in the design process.

 Are you having designers block when creating options?
-Check back later to learn about logo categories.
+Check out my blog on logo categories and their uses.

 Want some help with your logo designs?
 Connect with me through my website cyanbolddesign.com.